 Chasing Waterfalls in Cienfuegos

-With 10 days to spend in Cuba and so much to see, our flight landed in the country’s capital of Old Havana.
-After a few days, it was on to the beautiful cobblestone streets of Trinidad, gorgeous waterfalls of Cienfuegos and finally the incredible mogote hills of Viñales Valley.
+With 10 days to spend in Cuba and so much to see, our flight landed in the country’s capital of Old Havana where we explored its historic colonial architecture, vibrant culture and revolutionary iconography (think, symbols of rebellion).

 After a few soggy days in Trinidad, Cienfuegos was up next.
 A “collectivo” arrived at our hostel in Trinidad and drove us to Cienfuegos for 15 CUC each ($15 USD).
 Upon arrival, we checked in to our new homestay, Hostal las Gemelas.

-Rough It at the Botanical Gardens
+Rough It at Botanical Garden of Cienfuegos

 With no time to waste first up was the Botanical Garden of Cienfuegos located 20 minutes outside of the city.
 A small entrance fee of 2.50 CUC was collected and we made our way down a long windy road until reaching the main entrance.
 Inside, there was a tiny palm and cactus house but not too much else.